Topics: Timothee Chalamet , Oscars, Academy Awards, Michael B. Jordan, Kylie Jenner, Celebrity

-It has been another tough awards season for Timothée Chalamet, with the Marty Supreme star failing to pick up an Oscar for the fourth time at Sunday's Academy Awards show.
+It has been another tough awards season for Timothée Chalamet, with the Marty Supreme star failing to pick up an Oscar for the fourth time at this year's Academy Awards.

 The 30-year-old's table tennis sports drama had scored him his third Best Actor nomination and was also a competitor in the Best Picture category, but was blown out of the water by the big winners of the night.

-That included losing out to Paul Thomas Anderson's revolutionary black comedy One Battle After Another, which swept up six Oscars and pipped the night's favorite, Ryan Coogler's Sinners, to win the most Oscar statuettes of the night.
+That included losing out to Paul Thomas Anderson's revolutionary black comedy One Battle After Another, which swept up six Oscars and pipped the night's favorite, Ryan Coogler's Sinners, to win the most Oscar statuettes.

-It was not all bad though for the vampire thriller, with Michael B. Jordan bagging Best Actor for his portrayal of twin brothers confronted by an ancient evil.
-But Chalamet's 'genuine' reaction to missing out at the Academy Awards has been picked up on by body language experts.
+It was not all bad, though, for the vampire thriller, with Michael B. Jordan bagging Best Actor for his portrayal of twin brothers confronted by an ancient evil.

 Advert

-With so much practice this awards season in being gracious in defeat, body language expert Darren Stanton told Covers that Chalamet appeared to be proud of Jordan's win in one of the biggest categories of the night.
+With so much practice this awards season in being gracious in defeat, body language expert Darren Stanton told Covers that Chalamet - who was brutally roasted by host Conan O'Brien - appeared to be proud of Jordan's win in one of the biggest categories of the night.

-Even if Chalamet was happy for Jordan, he did also appear to be genuinely sad at missing out yet again.
-Stanton said: "There was a brief close-up of Timothée and Kylie Jenner as Michael walked on stage, and there was definitely genuine happiness from the Marty Supreme star.
+Even if Chalamet was happy for Jordan, he also appeared to be genuinely sad at missing out yet again, as Stanton continued: "There was a brief close-up of Timothée and Kylie Jenner as Michael walked on stage, and there was definitely genuine happiness from the Marty Supreme star.

 "He knows it’s all part of the game - win or lose.
 He didn’t flash any animosity, anger or jealousy."

-But if one person struggled to see him lose for the third time, it was his girlfriend Kylie Jenner, who had accompanied him through much of the awards season that has only seen him bag a Golden Globe and a Critics' Choice prize for Marty.
+But if one person struggled to see him lose out on an Oscar again, it was his girlfriend, Kylie, who had accompanied him through much of the awards season, and had only seen him bag a Golden Globe and a Critics' Choice prize for Marty Supreme.

 "In terms of his delivery during the speech, he came across as a genuine and very humble guy.
 He didn’t try to be funny or clever - he spoke authentically from the heart.
 There was no smugness; he was completely genuine.